ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-11-19-drops-counting.md

 [![](https://issart.com/blog/wp-content/uploads/2018/11/blur.png)](https://issart.com/blog/wp-content/uploads/2018/11/blur.png)

-Further, for the obtained and processed difference, I can find a “column” (stretched drop) and every time I find a “column”, I increase the counter by one:
+Further, for the obtained and processed difference, I can find a "column" (stretched drop) and every time I find a "column", I increase the counter by one:

 ```
 d = blur.sum(axis=0)